 Common questions about Tribe

-How do I become a paid professional carer?
+How do I become a paid professional support provider?

-If you are already a professional carer, then you can carry on right where you left off.
-Newcomers will be required to complete initial adaptive training and volunteering opportunites to begin a career in paid care.
+If you are already a professional support provider or carer, then you can carry on right where you left off.
+Newcomers will be required to complete initial adaptive training and volunteering opportunites to begin a career in paid support.
 Once you have completed volunteering opportunities in your community, have passed a DBS check and are enrolled in the adaptive training programme, you will start to receive paid opportunities.

 Why is Tribe different to other platforms?

 Tribe isn't like a Facebook group or a volunteering app.
-Think of it more like an Uber for care.
-Tribe will bring skilled community carers to national ‘dark patches’ where administrative costs are prohibitive or no care provision exists.
-We will drop the barriers to paid care work - People in rural and high inequality areas can receive industry recognised care skills with an opportunity for continuous training and development meaning that the person caring for you is fully qualified and able to meet your needs.
-Tribe will ultimately make your care experience more personal.
+Think of it more like an Uber for support.
+Tribe will bring skilled community support providers to national ‘dark patches’ where administrative costs are prohibitive or no support provision exists.
+We will drop the barriers to paid support work - People in rural and high inequality areas can receive industry recognised support skills with an opportunity for continuous training and development meaning that the person caring for you is fully qualified and able to meet your needs.
+Tribe will ultimately make your support experience more personal.

 How many opportunities will there be?